uktrade/data-hub-frontend/README.md

 ### Running the project natively (recommended method)

-**Note for all users** If you wish to run the functional tests against your native frontend, you will need to pass a config flag to point cypress to run against port 3000 - `npm run test:functional:watch --config baseUrl=http://localhost:3000`.
+**Note for all users** If you wish to run the functional tests against your native frontend, you will need to pass a config flag to point cypress to run against port 3000 - `yarn test:functional:watch --config baseUrl=http://localhost:3000`.

 **Note for Civil Servant developers** When running the project natively for the first time on your DIT-issued device you will need to setup ZSH.
 Instructions for this are available [here](./docs/ZSH%20setup.md)